 - Psychological Consequences– Psychological effects of nursing home abuse in residents may include depression, isolation, eating disorders, excessive fear, and distress.

 - Financial Consequences– Financial consequences of nursing home abuse not only affect the financial status of the victim but also creates an impact on society.
-According to the National Council on Aging (NCOA), at least $36.5 billion is spent each year for nursing home elder abuse-related lawsuits.
+According to the National Council on Aging (NCOA), at least $36.5 billion is spent each year for lawsuits related to elder abuse in nursing homes.

 Nursing Home Abuse Law in the US